Adithyavj/Docker-Into/README.md

 Docker key Terminology
 - Image - it is the additional layer.
 (Base OS, necessary files, Our file).
 Each of this layer is called and image Image is ReadOnly
 - Container - If we want to run an image, we turn it to a container.
-We can create and destroy conatiners based on the image.
+We can create and destroy containers based on the image.
 - Dockerfile - SetupFile.
 This file tells what to do.
 Dockerfile is a script that tells you step by step what to do to create our image.